Eleanor spent the first few days of her marriage in almost constant motion.

 Henry kissed her hand and insisted she sit down in a more comfortable chair as the table was set for the meal.
 It amused her, how he doted on her and hung on her every word.
 She indulged his over-protectiveness, and knew that part of that was due to her value as the woman who might one day bear his sons, but also because he seemed to sincerely care for her.
 He had said he loved her on their wedding night, but lately she was starting to suspect that he really did love her.
 That in itself was rather overwhelming sometimes.

-Henry had been fairly quick to sympathize with Eleanor’s aversion to lamb and mutton and thus never served it or even allowed it onto the menu, though she had tried to see to it that if others wanted it, it could be prepared.
-Since Gravonian sheep were highly regarded around the Continent, the last thing she wanted to do was offend people who made a living raising the wretched creatures.
+Henry had been fairly quick to understand Eleanor’s aversion to lamb and mutton and thus never served it or even allowed it onto the menu, though she had tried to see to it that if others wanted it, it could be prepared, particularly since Gravonian sheep were highly regarded around the Continent—the last thing she wanted to do was offend people who made a living raising the wretched creatures.

 Mainly, however, they dined on venison, wild boar, gamebirds, and occasionally beef or fish.
 Eleanor was trying to also include more fruit and vegetables for the household diet, and to try and steer Henry away from foods that might make him gain weight or become sluggish.
-He had a sweet tooth that she felt necessary to carefully manage.
 Yet again, Betsy’s tutelage was coming to the fore—the housekeeper at Ravensburg was a great believer in a regular diet of meat, vegetables and grains, with as little sugar as possible, to encourage good health.

 Being someone’s wife was rather interesting, she thought as the bell was rung and everyone settled down around the table in the Great Hall, and Henry led her to her chair and fussed around her until she assured him she was comfortable.

 She found it rather nice to sit by the fire in the evenings, mending Henry’s shirts and talking with him about minor matters of state and the events of the day.
-He seemed somewhat blasé about government and political matters, but Eleanor’s fascination with the subject made him pay more attention and last evening, he had asked her opinion on the worrisome issue of a drought in northern Gravonia.
+He seemed somewhat blasé about government, but Eleanor’s fascination with the subject made him pay more attention and last evening, he had asked her opinion on the worrisome issue of a drought in northern Gravonia.
 Her suggestion of finding work elsewhere for the farmers was met with several curious inquiries from Henry, and he took her advice, ordering that all willing men be sent south to find other means of earning a living until the drought passed, and on his own he had insisted that taxes be lowered in the north as well.
-Eleanor wanted to suggest lowering taxes or even eliminating a few of the more ridiculous confiscations throughout Gravonia, but for now, she knew to take only little bites.
+Eleanor wanted to suggest lowering taxes throughout Gravonia, but… for now, she knew to take only little bites, and for now, it seemed best to restrict her ‘reforms’ to the palace and the royal household first.

-She was still adjusting to her role, but her fear of being exposed as a blacksmith’s daughter had faded almost entirely, and she felt steadier every day.
+She was still adjusting to her role, but her fear of being exposed as a blacksmith’s daughter had faded almost entirely.
+She felt steadier every day.
 If only she didn’t have her ladies following her everywhere she went, she knew she would feel completely at ease.
 Alas, however, Lady Harriet and Lady Agnes were her shadows except when she went to Henry’s bedroom at night—only then did they leave her, and she was able to spend time alone with her husband.

 They didn’t discuss politics or theology or philosophy, but their quiet, peaceful discussions about the events of the day, and the sweet, passionate lovemaking that followed, was all very soothing to her, and she thought less and less of home and of Constantine.
 She told herself frequently that the less she thought of her previous life and of the man who still held her heart, the better she would be.

-That was what truly left her unsettled—that her dreams of Constantine left her burning with desire, and even though Henry satisfied that need extremely well, she still felt a hollowness inside, as if part of her was missing.
-There was still only one man who could ever make her feel complete, and that was Constantine.
+That was what truly left her unsettled—that her dreams of Constantine left her almost burning with desire, and even though Henry satisfied that need extremely well, she still felt a hollowness inside, as if part of her was missing.
+There was still only one man who could ever make her feel completely filled, and that would only be Constantine.
 As much as she truly enjoyed Henry’s skilled lovemaking, she knew that her heart belonged to the heir to the throne of Morvenia, and always would.
 There was nothing that would ever drive Constantine away entirely.

 Her thoughts were interrupted by Henry and his friends discussing the number of grouse they had killed that morning.
 Eleanor cut into her thick piece of breast of duck and casually commented, “I have killed my share of grouse over the years.”